Arbalest007/SMTP-Server/README.md

 # SMTP-Server

 ## client_basic.py
-This Python file fulfills "Part A" of the project requirements and sends an email to an online SMTP server called Mailosaur.
+This file fulfills "Part A" of the project requirements and sends an email to an online SMTP server called Mailosaur.
 Mailosaur is an service which lets clients test email functionality and hosts multiple SMTP servers which users can connect to with provided credentials and trial email functionality.

 To run this Python file, first navigate to the folder with the scripts.